xzhang2523/libmoon/README.md

 The first three authors contribute equally to this work.

-Here’s a polished version of the reference:

-Is this what you had in mind, or is there a specific context you'd like this to be formatted for?

 ## Advisory Board
 | **Name**                                                                        | **Affiliation**                            | **Role**                                          |
 |---------------------------------------------------------------------------------|--------------------------------------------|---------------------------------------------------|